CameronPeace/cameron-app/README.md

 4. Then, run `docker-compose up --build -d` and wait for it to complete.
     - Docker will prepare the containers and the local mysql database.
 5. Now `php artisan migrate` to migrate our tables into our local database.
-6. If you have provided an `OPEN_AI_API_SECRET` key to your `.env` you can run `php artisan db:seed` in your terminal.
+6. This project uses OpenAI to seed the database with dynamic data.
+If you have provided an `OPEN_AI_API_SECRET` key to your `.env` you can run `php artisan db:seed` in your terminal.
 Do not worry if things take a moment to finish.
     - If you are not using OPEN AI, manually import the included csv files OR run the sql inserts, comment out lines 18 and 19 in /database/seeders/TheaterDataSeeder.php then run `php artisan db:seed` to run the remaining factory seeders.
     - The required csv files to import can be found at `/database/seeders/theater/manual/csv` and the direct inserts are located at `/database/seeders/theater/manual/inserts`
     - Your database should now have several populated tables and a stored procedure.